ʻAkohekohe: Habitat and distribution

 Its natural habitat is wet forests dominated by koa (Acacia koa) and ʻōhiʻa lehua (Metrosideros polymorpha) on the windward side of Haleakalā at elevations of 4200 to 7100 ft.
 During a search for the species in the east Maui forests, there were a record of 415 observations over an area of 11000 acre and at elevations from 4200 to 7100 ft above sea level.
 It has been estimated that there are a total of 3,800 ʻākohekohe left on Maui in two populations separated by the Koʻolau Gap.
-They are sometimes but rarely seen at hosmer grove in Haleakalā National Park.
+They are sometimes but rarely seen at Hosmer Grove in Haleakalā National Park.

 Threats

 The ʻākohekohe currently survives only on Maui, but also lived on the eastern side of the island of Molokaʻi until 1907.
 This bird was common on both islands at the start of the 20th century.
 It was thought to be extinct after that—however, in 1945 a small population was discovered in the National Area Reserve on Haleakalā in Maui.
 Over the course of the millennia, the population has decreased.
-The first human settlement of Hawai'i by Polynesians led to considerable habitat loss and ecological changes such as deforestation for human settlements and agriculture, particularly in lowland areas.
+The first human settlement of Hawaiʻi by Polynesians led to considerable habitat loss and ecological changes such as deforestation for human settlements and agriculture, particularly in lowland areas.
 The Polynesian rat (Rattus exulans) was also introduced to the islands at this time, which was a significant component of habitat loss and species decline.
 When Europeans arrived, the land and habitat loss and extinctions accelerated.
 Europeans brought with them two additional species of rats, which predated eggs, chicks, and adults of many bird species, and introduced ungulates which caused further deforestation.
 Another factor that lead to the decline of the ʻākohekohe was its unusual appearance, which made it desirable to collectors.
 In the mid-1800s, mosquitoes were introduced to the Hawaiian Islands, and later, mosquito-transmitted diseases such as avian malaria and avian pox.
 Mosquitoes, particularly Culex quinquefasciatus, are vectors for these diseases.
 Hawaiian honeycreepers such as Palmeria dolei lack natural resistance to these pathogens and because of this avian malaria has a high mortality rate among Hawaiian honeycreepers.
 Humans also released invasive birds which compete with native birds for resources, and can also operate as vectors for avian malaria and other diseases to which they are resistant.